lamps-wg/automation-keyusages/draft-brockhaus-lamps-eu-rail-keyusages.md

 Such regulation was announced in the [2020 EU Cybersecurity Strategy](#EU-STRATEGY), and complements other legislation in this area, specifically the NIS2 Framework, [Directive on measures for a high common level of cybersecurity across the Union](#NIS2).
 2020 EU Cybersecurity Strategy suggests to implement and extend international standards such as the [Security for industrial automation and control systems – Part 4-2: Technical security requirements for IACS components](#IEC.62443-4-2) and the [Industrial communication networks – Network and system security – Part 3-3: System security requirements and security levels](#IEC.62443-3-3).
 Automation hardware and software products of diverse vendors that are connected on automation networks and the internet build a typical automation solution.
 Harmonized attributes would allow transparency of security properties and interoperability for vendors in context of secure software and firmware updates, general-purpose configuration, trust anchor configuration and secure safety communication.

-As a concrete example, the [Europe's Rail Joint Undertaking System Pillar](#ERJU) will deliver a unified operational concept and a functional, safe and secure system architecture alongside with system requirements.
+A concrete example for Automation is a Rail Automation system.
+The [Europe's Rail Joint Undertaking System Pillar](#ERJU) will deliver a unified operational concept and a functional, safe and secure system architecture alongside with system requirements for Rail Automation.
 The deliverables include due consideration of cyber-security aspects based on the IEC 62443 series of standards, focused on the European railway network to which [Directive 2016/797 - Interoperability of the rail system within the EU](#Directive-2016/797) applies.

 The ERJU System Pillar Cyber Security Working Group makes use of an internal PKI to generate X.509 PKI certificates.
 The certificates are used for the following purposes, among others: